 And here’s the similar passage from Melania Trump’s speech:

 From a young age, my parents impressed on me the values that you work hard for what you want in life, that your word is your bond and you do what you say and keep your promise, that you treat people with respect.
 They taught and showed me values and morals in their daily lives.
 That is a lesson that I continue to pass along to our son.
 And we need to pass those lessons on to the many generations to follow.
 Because we want our children in this nation to know that the only limit to your achievements is the strength of your dreams and your willingness to work for them.

 You can watch a video of the similar snippets from their speeches here.

-According to author Josh Bernoff, Melania Trump’s plagiarism is probably not the obvious kind of cut-and-paste theft you might associate with cheating on a research paper, but it’s still clearly plagiarism.
+According to author Josh Bernoff, Melania’s Trump plagiarism is probably not the obvious kind of cut-and-paste theft you might associate with cheating on a research paper, but it’s still clearly plagiarism.
 He imagines that Melania Trump and her speechwriters talked about what she wanted to communicate and what’s important to her.
 They probably discussed ideas, developed a theme, and researched it.
 They also researched past, successful speeches from prospective first ladies.
 The result of that research was a bunch of fragments from all over the place.
 One of those fragments was the piece of Michelle Obama’s speech.
-As the fragments coalesced into a speech, that one got included, because the writers lost track of its provenance, or Melania Trump did.
+As the fragments coalesced into a speech, that one got included, because the writers lost track of its origin.

-You may want to believe a more nefarious explanation, but carelessness is far more likely.
-For example, the famous primatologist Jane Goodall blamed “chaotic note taking” for plagiarized passages in her book, Seeds of Hope.
-Unfortunately, this stuff happens all the time.
+Carelessness often creates plagiarism.
+For example, the famous scientist Jane Goodall, who studied wild chimpanzees, blamed “chaotic note taking” for plagiarized passages in her book, Seeds of Hope.